beergeek/mongodb_audit_tooling/README.md

 For the `config_watcher` script the user will need to have `read` privileges on the `config.appState` collection within the `cloudconf` database in the Ops Manager application database.

 For the `event_watcher` script the user will need to have `read` privileges on the `data.events` collection within the `mmsdb` database in the Ops Manager application database.

+For the `deployment_configs` script will only retrieve deployments that the API user has permissions to access.

+## Setup

+The following non-standard Python modules are required:

+* pymongo
+* kerberos
+* configparser
+* bson